-A large review of research published in 2015 found that eating saturated fats was not associated with any increased risk of premature death, heart disease, stroke or type 2 diabetes.
-However, there is still concern that saturated fats raise cholesterol and are also bad for your health.
-Trans fats were associated with an increased risk of premature death, coronary heart disease and stroke.
+A 2019 review by the SACN (The Scientific Advisory Committee on Nutrition) determined that reducing your intake of saturated fats lowers your risk of developing coronary heart disease, although there was no evidence that it reduces the rate of dying from these conditions.
+Trans fats were associated with an increased risk of heart disease and stroke.
 The review recommended that the intake of both saturated fats and trans fats should be kept to a minimum.

 Sugary foods and drinks are high in calories and too much may cause weight gain.
 It isn't just the amount of sugar that may be bad.
 Even eating small amounts of sugary foods (sweets, etc) too often is bad for teeth.
 Tips include: